Dating Italian men is certainly an appealing concept. Italians are generally known for being warm, welcoming, and passionate people.

 Italian men in the south are even less apprehensive about approaching women.
 Furthermore, they may find you even more interesting as this part of the country sees fewer tourists.

 It is no secret that Italian men can be flirtatious.
 Indeed, the general stereotype of an Italian man is that of Casanova – a charming, attractive man with many lovers.

 But this is a negative stereotype and generalisation.
-Values around faithfulness, women, etc varies from person to person.
+Values around faithfulness, women, etc vary from person to person.

 Are all British men perfect partners that never cheat or disrespect their wives and partners?
 I don’t think so.

 Many Italians are in committed relationships and cannot imagine doing something to hurt their partners.
 It is offensive to suggest that someone’s culture or ethnicity influences their morals.

 Dating Italian men is an opportunity to learn far more about Italian culture, food, and life than you ever could on a two-week Italy itinerary.
 He can introduce you to new dishes, drinks, musicians, and movies.